 - Biological – Research has found that abnormal brain activity in regions responsible for perception and thinking may be connected with delusional disorder symptoms. ¹⁷

 - Environment – There are a few aspects of our environment that can lead to a delusional disorder.
 While stress is the most prevalent, alcohol and drug abuse may also play a significant role.
-Not to mention, individuals who feel isolated (i.e. immigrants) are also more susceptible. ¹⁸
+Furthermore, individuals who feel isolated (i.e. immigrants) are also more susceptible. ¹⁸

 - Genetics – It’s been observed that delusional disorder is much more prevalent in families with this condition or another psychotic disorder (most notably, schizophrenia).
 With that, parents risk passing on a delusional disorder to their children. ¹⁹